victorganic/thinlines/README.md

 # thinlines
-A show of solidarity for our law enforcement and citizens alike.
+A show of solidarity for law enforcement and citizens alike.